COSC3020/isomorphism-nodes-connectivity-Powerfuljackell-2/README.md

 In other words, (if using an adjacency matrix) there exists a permutation matrix P such that $A_{G_1} = P \cdot A_{G_2} \cdot P^T$

+Using my observation, we can take the identity of $G_2$ and use it as the permutation matrix resulting in the same matrix as $G_1$

 for example, [[1,1],[1,1]] using identity [[1,0][0,1]] would map to [[1,1],[1,1]]